IsayIsee/routeros_hotspot_generator/README.md

 * Edit the Hotspot HTML files by renaming the **Username** description field as **PIN** and set the **Password** field as hidden (**don't** remove it!)

-### PHP Scripts setup

-Everything is available in the Appliance, you just need to edit **index.php** and **lib/manage.sh**.
-If you want to install manually:

-* Copy "index.php" to your webserver.

-* Copy "lib" anywhere outside the www access and be sure to be writable by the Webserver user, but inaccessible form the web.

-* Edit "index.php" and set the "lib" path if necessary.
-Is highly recommended to set it to the canonicalized absolute path.

-* Edit "lib/manage.sh" and:

-	* Set the PHP/cli path shebang if necessary

-	* Set the IP, User and Password of your RouterBoard admin account

-	* Set the Hotspot users according to your needs (the default 1000 is recommended)

-	* Set the Hotspot Server and Profile that you used in the Hotspot setup

 ### Hotspot setup (using Winbox)

 * Go to IP > Hotspot, and,

 	* In Server tab, Create a Hotspot using the "Hotspot Setup" wizard.
 Check for the Profile and select the Profile (found at Server Profiles tab) during the Hotspot Setup.

-	* In the User Profile tab, create a new Profile using the Name you defined in the "manage.sh" script, select the Address Pool created during the Hotspot Setup (usually 'hs-pool-6'), set the Rate Limit (in bytes), and set the Session Timeout as you like (usually 00:30:00).
+	* In the User Profile tab, create a new Profile, select the Address Pool created during the Hotspot Setup (usually 'hs-pool-6'), set the Rate Limit (in bytes), and set the Session Timeout as you like (usually 00:30:00).

 ### RouterOS Scripts/Schedule setup

-* Create the following User scripts from the Terminal:
+* Create the following User scripts from the Terminal (use the profile defined in "manage.sh"):

 	* `system script add name=remove-clients source="/ip hotspot user remove [find profile=Clients];"`